-- PhD students must be nominated by their university.
-Their nomination must be submitted by someone designated by the department chair’s office in order to ensure the number of nominations per department is not exceeded.
+- Ph.D. students must be nominated by their university.
+Their nomination must be submitted by someone designated by the department chair’s office to ensure the number of nominations per department is not exceeded.

 - Students must be enrolled at a university in Canada or the United States.

-- Students must be in their third year of their PhD program in the fall semester or quarter of 2022.
-The department chair’s office at the nominating university will need to attest that the student will be considered a third year PhD student at that time having taken into account transfers, approved leaves of absence, etc.
+- Students must be in the third year of their Ph.D. program in the fall semester or a quarter of 2022.
+The department chair’s office at the nominating university will need to attest that the student will be considered a third-year Ph.D. student at that time having taken into account transfers, approved leaves of absence, etc.

 Proposed research must be closely related to the general areas of research carried out by Microsoft Research lab members or those within an applied research group in other parts of Microsoft.
 See the list of general areas of research below: